Medjuil/Counter/README.md

 ## About

-This project contains a `incrementCount` method used to increment a value from a variable `count` It also contains test cases which can check out below.
-Using the (Given, When, Then) and (Arrange, Act, Assesrt) framework and the test result, we can say that the result of the test is correct and reliable.
+This project contains a `incrementCount` method used to increment a value from a variable `count`.
+It also contains test case scenario which you can check out below.
+Using the (Given, When, Then) and (Arrange, Act, Assert) framework, we can say that the result of the test is correct and reliable.

 ## Test Overview
 There are two things that needs to be tested in this project.